 Are there any changes to diaper-changing or potty-training protocols?

 No. The existing processes for handwashing and sanitizing the changing mat are adequate for the current climate.
-The only addition will be the use of barriers (towel or blanket) for when a child needs to be lifted onto and off of the change table.

 Is there really no indoor singing allowed?